metal3d/goreorder/README.md

   goreorder reorder [flags] [file.go|directory|stdin]

 Flags:
-  -d, --diff            Make a diff instead of rewriting the file -f, --format string   Format tool to use (gofmt or goimports) (default "gofmt") -h, --help            help for reorder
+  -d, --diff            Print diff/patch format instead of rewriting the file -f, --format string   Format tool to use (gofmt or goimports) (default "gofmt") -h, --help            help for reorder
-  -o, --order strings   Order of the elements.
-You can omit some elements, they will be added at the end.
+  -o, --order strings   Order of elements when rewriting.
+You can omit elements, in which case they will
-                        There are 2 special values that are not part of the default order: "init" and "main".
-If you specify "init" or "main" in the order, they will be added placed where you put them and so they will not be included in "func".
-This to allow to have the init() function and the main() function at the top of the file.
-Or whatever you want.
+                        be placed in the default order after those you have specified.
+                        There are two specific cases: main and init - if they are not specified in the list, then they are considered to be functions and will be ordered as such.
+If you do specify them, then they will be positioned in the source code in the place you have specified.
+                        - Allowed values are: main, init, const, var, interface, type, func
+                        - Default order is: const,var,interface,type,func
-                        Allowed values are: main, init, const, var, interface, type, func -r, --reorder-types   Reordering types in addition to methods -v, --verbose         Verbose output
+  -r, --reorder-types   Reordering types in addition to methods -v, --verbose         Verbose output
   -w, --write           Write result to (source) file instead of stdout